GeoscienceAustralia/ptha/propagation/SWALS/README.md

 The validation tests provide useful templates for developing other models.
 They illustrate driver programs, compilation, and model post-processing.
 Particularly useful examples include:

-* ./examples/nthmp/BP09/ which simulates the Okushiri Island tsunami using multiple nested grids, and compares with observations
+* [./examples/nthmp/BP09/](./examples/nthmp/BP09) which simulates the Okushiri Island tsunami using multiple nested grids, and compares with observations
-* ./examples/nthmp/Tauranga_harbour_Tohoku_tsunami/ which simulates the Tohoku tsunami at Tauranga harbour, NZ, and compares with velocity and tide-gauge observations.
+* [./examples/nthmp/Tauranga_harbour_Tohoku_tsunami/](./examples/nthmp/Taurange_harbour_Tohoku_tsunami) which simulates the Tohoku tsunami at Tauranga harbour, NZ, and compares with velocity and tide-gauge observations.
-* ./examples/periodic_multidomain/ which illustrates a global multidomain with periodic east-west boundaries
+* [./examples/periodic_multidomain/](./examples/periodic_multidomain) which illustrates a global multidomain with periodic east-west boundaries

 The above models can be run with OpenMP and/or coarrays, and illustrate use of the multidomain class.
 Another useful example is:

-* ./examples/generic_model/ which can run basic single-grid spherical coordinate models, e.g. for oceanic-scale tsunami modelling.
+* [./examples/generic_model/](./examples/generic_model) which can run basic single-grid spherical coordinate models, e.g. for oceanic-scale tsunami modelling.
 This supports OpenMP but not coarrays.

 # Advanced compilation

-The script src/src_standard_compiler_var is included in build scripts to define compiler variables (e.g. see the example models above).
+The script [./src/src_standard_compiler_var](./src/src_standard_compiler_var) is included in build scripts to define compiler variables (e.g. see the example models above).
 The user can override most variables in this file by pre-defining them before it is included.
 This is required, e.g. to use compilers other than gfortran.

 A number of preprocessor variables can be defined to control features of the code.
-These are controlled by defining the variable SWALS_PREPROCESSOR_VAR in the makefile.
+These are controlled by defining the variable `SWALS_PREPROCESSOR_VAR` in the makefile.
 See makefiles in the example projects for illustrations of their use.
 The most important cases include

     -DSPHERICAL (assume spherical coordinates.
 Otherwise cartesian coordinates are used) -DTIMER (time sections of the code and report on how long they take)